Il... Belpaese

+In the film, an Italian man spend several years working an oil platform in the Persian Gulf.
+When he returns to Italy, he experiences culture shock when realizing the country's social changes.

 Plot

-Guido Berardinelli is an unfortunate tanker man, returned to Italy after eight years of work on an oil platform in Persian gulf.
-Guido doesn't knows nothing of the social movement in Italy of the '70s, especially in Milan, and so when arrives, he discovers that his "beautiful country" (BelpaesE) is a total disaster!
+Guido Berardinelli is an unfortunate tanker man, returned to Italy after eight years of work on an oil platform in the Persian Gulf.
+Guido doesn't know anything about the social movement in 1970s Italy, especially in Milan.
+When he arrives, he discovers that his "beautiful country" (belpaese) is a total disaster!
 However, Guido tries to live within the law, opening a watch store, but he is constantly being targeted by the Mafia...